gofilipa/digital_annotation/notes/development_notes.md

 ## 7.13.19 Styling the Dropdown III
+Moving on impossible.
 Still obsessed with this issue about the icon color.
 Looking back at my CSS notes from the Frontend workshop I took last month, I may have some ideas.
 I should read up on:
 - descendant selectors - can these be used to modify existing classes/elements?
 - mixins:
 	This is the mixin for icons: